MarionGuelfand/Reconstruction/README.md

 It includes modules for:

 - **Data extraction** from ROOT files (antenna coordinates, peak amplitudes, times)
-- **Quality control** of DUs: number of DUs triggered in a given ROOT file
 - **Reconstruction** of events (with PWF, SWF, ADF)
 - **Analysis** of reconstructed events